 If your main problem is that you so want to use that meat and produce in meals, but you can never get to cooking before it all goes bad, a vacuum sealer might be your new best friend.

 The NutriChef Vacuum Sealer, for example, comes with a starter supply of vacuum bags and provides variable settings to help you tackle food waste in a few different ways.
 The most obvious use of a vacuum sealer is to remove oxygen from foods—this slows down the growth of mold and bacteria, extending the life of your groceries.
 Another way a vacuum sealer can help cut down on waste is by enabling better meal prep.
-The vacuum bags allow you to pack more individually-sealed meals in the freezer than you can with unwieldy containers, making it easier to tackle that big bag of vegetables or the meat you buy in bulk—cook it all in one fell swoop, and store it away with those space-saving and food-preserving bags.Buy Now
+The vacuum bags allow you to pack more individually-sealed meals in the freezer than you can with unwieldy containers, making it easier to tackle that big bag of vegetables or the meat you buy in bulk (Costco steak, for example)—cook it all in one fell swoop, and store it away with those space-saving and food-preserving bags.Buy Now